harrycresswell/harry/content/articles/listing-content-in-hugo.md

 As per the docs; “Hugo resolves the content type from either the type in front matter or, if not set, the first directory in the file path.”
 So what does this mean, exactly?

-Tt means that if we want to render specific content types, we have two options.
+It means that if we want to render specific content types, we have two options.

 We can either a), set `type` inline in the front matter of our pages, like this: